wellingtongmota/form-shadcn-ts/README.md

 1. Clone the repository
 2. Install the dependencies with `npm install`
-3. Run the development server with `npm run dev`
+3. Run in development mode with `npm run dev`

 ## Dependencies